Orinion/CodeCounter/README.md

 # CodeCounter
-Simple Java programm to calculate the number of lines a prohect has.
+CodeCounter is a simple Java programm, which calculates the number of code-lines.